 Industries suitable for Trade Financing

-For businesses that have to grant credit terms on sales to customers, trade financing would also be a useful financing tool to help with working capital cash flow as TR credit terms granted by banks would ensure payments need not be made upfront to suppliers.
+For businesses that grant credit terms on sales to customers, trade financing is also a useful working capital loan tool to smooth out cash flow as TR credit terms granted by banks would ensure payments need not be made upfront to suppliers.

-Most businesses cannot rely on the trade receivable cycle for the simple reason that the manufacturing process in the factories, payment to the labor and other overhead expenses would not stop for that time.
-Funds are required at every stage and this need of flexible funding on easy terms is met by the trade financing facilities.
+Most businesses cannot rely purely on their trade receivable cycle for working capital for the simple reason that the manufacturing process in the factories, payment for labor and other overhead expenses have to be paid for before delivery of finished good and receiving customer’s payment.
+Funds are required at every business stage and this need of flexible SME financing is met by trade financing facilities.